 Looking to quickly convert an audio file to MIDI?
 (This can be anything from MP3, WAV, AAC, WMA, AIFF, FLAC) We talk through the best online converters and free tools to use.
 We also tell you how to convert MP3 to MIDI in Logic Pro, Ableton Live, and FL Studio.

 Despite being around for decades, the MIDI protocol is still the number one when it comes to computer use, studio recordings, and making music in general.
 It is a universal music format, which is a perfect way to store music scores.

-Therefore, a good converter is an essential piece of software for every musician or producer these days.
 In this article, we will talk about converting your audio files to MIDI.
-These audio files can be anything from MP3, WAV, AAC, WMA, AIFF, FLAC, or others) The thing about this format is that it stores music in a super compact size while keeping the quality at a pretty high level.
+These audio files can be anything from MP3, WAV, AAC, WMA, AIFF, FLAC, or others).
+The thing about this format is that it stores music in a super compact size while keeping the quality at a pretty high level.

-On the other side, MIDI files are even smaller, while the convenient transfer is another strong point of it.
-MIDI files are like digital sheet music, rather than the actual music sound, which in practice means super-concise information about the actual piece of music, which is something producers really appreciate.
+On the other hand, MIDI files are even smaller, while the convenient transfer is another strong point of it.
+MIDI files are like digital sheet music, rather than the actual music sound, which in practice means super-concise information about the actual piece of music, which is something producers appreciate.

 These days, there are so many pieces of software that can convert MP3 files to MIDI.
 Some of them are more precise, others are rougher and quicker to use.
 There are free tools that you can use for this.
 Some of the most popular converters are built into DAWs, such as Logic Pro, Ableton Live, Pro Tools, FL Studio, etc.

 Online MP3 to MIDI Converters

 If you don’t have any DAW software installed on your computer, or you simply don’t want to convert files through it, a fast and convenient alternative would be to use an online converter.
 There are numerous converters of this kind online.

 Bear File Converter is one website that comes to mind, and it is completely free.